Management and

 Jelena Žikić

-York University, Toronto, Canada.
+York University, School of Human Resource Management, Canada.
 Professor.

 Venue & Accommodation